fpcoutinho/sanhaua/README.md

 </template>
 ```

-To activate the components css, import it in you main.js file like this:
+Import Sanhauá's styling to your project it in you main.js file:

 ```js
 // src/main.js